-When the weather outside hits the minus scale and going out just seems so frightful, then it is time to wrap up, hunker down and eat hearty, filling and warming foods.
-Nothing fits this bill quite so well as a Hearty Winter Root Soup guaranteed to have you tingling from top to toe.
+When the weather outside hits the minus scale and going out just seems so frightful, then it is time to wrap up, hunker down, and eat some hearty, filling, and warming foods.
+Nothing fits this bill quite so well as this hearty winter root soup that's guaranteed to have you tingling from head to toe.

-The soup is so thick it could almost be mistaken for a vegetable stew if you would prefer a stew use a little less stock is all that is needed.
+The soup is so thick it could almost be mistaken for a vegetable stew.
+If you would prefer a stew, just use a little less stock.

 - 2 tablespoon olive oil